ecsousa/PSColors/README.md

 # PSColors

 This PowerShell provides no functions to be used.
-Isntead it will provide some colloring for PowerShell:
+Instead it will provide some coloring for PowerShell:

-* Foreces background color to black
+* Forces background color to black
 * Green prompt, without changing the actual foreground color
 * If used in a ANSI console (like [ConEmu](https://github.com/Maximus5/ConEmu)), it will also provide coloring for files output